 For the junior lawyer the session needs to work on their confidence in their delegation skills and how to delegate successfully.
 As one participant put it, “I’m delegating to someone who is much much older than me.” or as another said, “I have to delegate to someone who has been at the firm longer than I have been alive!”

 At the junior lawyer level we include role plays.
-We have these already written as drafts.
-We can then develop these role plays based on your understanding of their typical situations, at no extra cost.
+We have these already written as drafts and then develop the role plays based on your typical situations.
 These include conversations with PAs, secretaries, business services and paralegals.